Urgent Telephone Weekends : 01233 331111

 For the avoidance of doubt, schemes affected by nutrient neutrality requirements related to Stodmarsh will continue to be held for a decision unless unacceptable for other reasons.

-This Good Practice Guide is linked to the use of the Council's planning software system – Arcus Global – that has now been in place for 12 months.
-Officers will utilize the system to assist with maintaining good case management and Team Leaders/Deputy Team Leaders with maintaining good performance management.
+This Good Practice Guide should be linked to the use of the Council’s planning software system – Arcus Global- by using it to assist with good case management whilst TL/DTLs aim to maintain good performance management